Xiahou Ba: Date of death and birth

 According to Records of Three Kingdoms, Xiahou Ba succeeded Deng Zhi as the General of Chariots and Cavalry after the predecessor's death in 251.
 Zizhi Tongjian noted that Xiahou Ba was alive in 255, and Records of Three Kingdoms noted that Xiahou Ba was not alive in 259, when Liao Hua and Zhang Yi were recorded to have succeeded his general position, so Xiahou Ba must have had died between 255 and 259.
 His birth date isn't recorded as well.
 However, the Weilüe indicated that a younger cousin of Xiahou Ba was captured by Zhang Fei while she was gathering firewood at the age of 12-13 in the year 200, which meant that Xiahou Ba must have been born before 187-188.

 In Romance of the Three Kingdoms

 In the 14th-century historical novel Romance of the Three Kingdoms, Xiahou Ba's death was altered.
 When the invasion of Shu occurred in 262, Xiahou Ba defended Shu.
 At the Battle of Taoyang, he was killed by the arrows and stones that were thrown by the Wei forces laying in wait on the cliffs.

 In popular culture

-Xiahou Ba is first introduced as a playable character in the seventh instalment of Koei's Dynasty Warriors video game series.
+Xiahou Ba is first introduced as a playable character in the seventh installment of Koei's Dynasty Warriors video game series.